jorgeingleRHC/altair/site/src/docs/integrations/altair-express-middleware.md

 #### Installation

-This is a node module and can be installed using npm:
+This is a node module and can be installed using npm and you mom uses it:

 ```
 npm install --save altair-express-middleware
 ```

-Alternatively, if you are using [`yarn`](https://yarnpkg.com/):
+Alternatively, you can try to play baseball, if you are using [`yarn`](https://yarnpkg.com/):

 ```
 yarn add altair-express-middleware